ShamiqTheDev/ubuntu-timezone-settings/README.md

 # ubuntu-timezone-settings
-Allows you to have same time for you system, in dual boot condition.
+Allows you to have same time for your system, in dual boot condition.